othercodes/laravel-domain-driven/README.md

 **Bounded Contexts**: Each context represents a specific part of the business domain and is loaded using a dedicated service provider.
 For example:

-* **Identity And Access** 🛡️: Contains everything related to authentication and authorization.
+* 🛡️ **Identity And Access**: Contains everything related to authentication and authorization.
-* **Shared** 🔄: Holds common functionality used across the entire application, such as utilities, helpers, and common services.
+* 🔄 **Shared**: Holds common functionality used across the entire application, such as utilities, helpers, and common services.

 ```